-- Depreciation The Council budgets include depreciation but this is not chargeable to the General Fund (£913k). - Adjust Reserve Movement The Council does not include revenue and capital transactions funded from reserves in its revenue budget as they do not impact upon Council Tax, while they are included in the Net Expenditure Chargeable to the General Fund.
+- Depreciation The Council budgets include depreciation but this is not chargeable to the General Fund (£887k). - Adjust Reserve Movement The Council does not include revenue and capital transactions funded from reserves in its revenue budget as they do not impact upon Council Tax, while they are included in the Net Expenditure Chargeable To The General Fund.
 The following adjustments are therefore necessary to remove reserve transactions included in the Financial Statements.
-The internal budgeting outturn figure of £639k surplus is also adjusted for so that it is visible for reporting purposes.
+The internal budgeting outturn figure of £532k surplus is also adjusted for so that it is visible for reporting purposes:

-Adjustments Amount £000's Amount £000's Adjustments To Service Expenditure: Remove Asset Maintenance Costs Funded Reserves Remove Pension Fund Deficit Payment Funded Reserves (91) (280) Remove Net Expenditure Within Services Debited To Reserves Adjust For North Dorset District Council Contribution To Pension Cost (564) 12 Net Adjustment To Service Expenditure 12 (923) Adjustments To Reserve Contributions: 04 Remove Asset Maintenance Costs Funded Reserves Remove Net Expenditure Within Services Debited To Reserves 91 564 Remove New Homes Bonus Grant Contribution (536) Remove Capital Expenditure Financed Reserve 619 Remove Contribution Relating To Budget Outturn Position 2018/19 (639) Remove Pension Fund Deficit Payment Funded Reserves 280 Adjust For North Dorset District Council Contribution To Pension Cost Net Adjustment To Reserve Contributions (12) 367 Adjustments To Business Rate Income: Add S31 Grant Included Under General Government Grants (1,189) (4.400) Adjustments To Business Rate General Government Grants: (1,189) Remove S31 Grant Included Under General Government Grants 1,189 Remove New Homes Bonus Grant Contribution 536 1,725 Adjustments To Capital Expenditure Charged To General Fund: Remove Capital Expenditure Charged To General Fund (619) (619) (, Net Reserve Adjustments (639)
+Adjustments Adjustments To Service Expenditure: Amount £000 Amount £000 Remove Asset Maintenance Costs Funded Reserves (164) Remove Pension Fund Deficit Payment Funded Reserves (276) Remove Net Income Within Services Credited To Reserves Net Adjustment To Service Expenditure 1,147 707 Adjustments To Reserve Contributions: Remove Asset Maintenance Costs Funded Reserves 164 Remove Net Income Within Services Credited To Reserves (1,147) Remove New Homes Bonus Grant Contribution (885) Remove Capital Expenditure Financed Reserve Remove Transition Grant Not Included Internal Budgeting 1,243 (80) Add Pension Fund Deficit Payment Funded Reserves 276 Remove Contribution Relating To Budget Outturn Position 2017/18 (532) Net Adjustment To Reserve Contributions (961) Adjustments To Business Rate Income: Add S31 Grant Included Under General Government Grants (1,095) (1,095) Adjustments To Business Rate General Government Grants: 4 9 9 5 Remove S31 Grant Included Under General Government Grants 1,095 Remove New Homes Bonus Grant Contribution Remove Transition Grant Not Included Internal Budgeting 885 80 Remove transition Grant Not included internal budgeting 00 2,060 Adjustments To Capital Expenditure Charged To General Fund: , Remove Capital Expenditure Charged To General Fund (1,243) (1,243) Net Reserve Adjustments - (532) •

-Finance Lease Adjustment - Under accounting standards the Council is deemed to have acquired the biomass boiler at Moors Valley through a finance lease.
-For budgeting purposes the transactions are debited back to the leisure service.
+Finance Lease Adjustment - Under accounting rules the Council is deemed to have financed a biomass boiler through a finance lease and must account for the expenditure on it as an interest cost and repayment of principle.
+For budgeting purposes this cost is allocated to the Community & Leisure Service operating expenditure.